mshamas0020/bbot2/README.md

 negamax alphabeta tree with a PV-estimated aspiration window and transposition tables.

-Credit to the creators of chessprogramming.org and Bruce Moreland for the exhaustive amount of educational material on the topic.
+Credit to the creators of chessprogramming.org and Bruce Moreland for the generous amount of educational material on the topic.
 Third-party software includes SDL2 and SimpleINI, contained in /external.

-This program contains a GUI and can be run portably with only bbot2.exe, SETTINGS.ini, and resources/. x64 architecture is required.
+This program contains a GUI and can be run portably with only bbot2.exe, SETTINGS.ini, .dlls and resources/. x64 architecture is required.

 Please email matt(@)shamas(.)ca with any questions or bugs.

--- Matt